 The MCC tax credit amount should be added to the gross income of the borrower(s).
+The lender is responsible for meeting current GSE guidelines should they conflict with the above guidance

 Note: The MCC is not a refundable credit; the amount of tax credit is limited to the amount of the mortgagor's maximum tax liability as shown on page 2 of their federal tax returns.